gromacs/gromacs/python_packaging/documentation/userguide/pythonreference.rst

 ..
 Concise reference documentation extracted directly from code.
 ..
 For new and non-backwards-compatible features, API versions must be given.

-The Gromacs Python interface is implemented as a high-level scripting interface implemented in pure Python and a lower-level API implemented as a C++ extension.
+The Gromacs Python package includes a high-level scripting interface implemented in pure Python and a lower-level API implemented as a C++ extension module.
 The pure Python implementation provides the basic ``gmxapi`` module and classes with a very stable syntax that can be maintained with maximal compatibility while mapping to lower level interfaces that may take a while to sort out.
 The